Task:

 In order to do something I firstly recovered double values that are stored in matrix diagonal.
 This can be done via gdb.

-break *0x400C2F (this is the place in threads where calculation is made)
+break *0x400C2F (this is the place in threads where calculation is made)then continue to get other values.
+Or you can probably write gdb script to get those values.

 i b (to show available breakpoints)